Pylons/substanced/docs/evolution.rst

     $ bin/sd_evolve etc/development.ini

-    Package substanced.evolution
-    Code at software version 4
-    Database at version 2
-    Not evolving (latest not specified)
+    Finished steps:

+        2013-06-14 13:01:28 substanced.evolution.legacy_to_new

+    Unfinished steps:

-This shows that we have one package (``substanced``) registered with evolution and that this database has evolved that package to version 4.
+This shows that one evolution step has already been run and that there are no unfinished evolution steps.

 Adding Evolution Support To a Package
 =====================================